gitcoinco/MACI_QF/contracts/README.md

 8. **Distribution Phase**:
     - The coordinator initiates fund distribution to projects via Allo.
-    - The QFMACIStrategy verifies distributions in the Tally contract and then handles the distribution to the projects (e.g., to Bob).
+    - The MACIQFStrategy verifies distributions in the Tally contract and then handles the distribution to the projects (e.g., to Bob).

 ### Interactive Diagram Elements

-1. **Initialize QFMACI Strategy**: Initializes the strategy with parameters.
+1. **Initialize MACIQF Strategy**: Initializes the strategy with parameters.
 2. **Register Project**: Bob registers his project to receive contributions.
 3. **Allocate to Pool**: Alice allocates funds to the pool.
 4. **Review Projects**: Pool manager reviews and approves the projects.